boazbk/tcs/lec_26_quantum_computing.md

 * **Interference** - As we've seen', quantum amplitudes can "cancel each other out".

 * **Measurement** -   The idea that amplitudes are negative as long as "no one is looking" and "collapse" (by squaring them) to positive probabilities when they are _measured_ is deeply disturbing.
-Indeed, as shown by EPR and Bell, this leads to various strange outcomes such as "spooky actions at a distance", where we can measure an object at one place and instantaneously (faster than the speed of light) cause a difference in the results of a measurements in a place far removed.
+Indeed, as shown by EPR and Bell, this leads to various strange outcomes such as "spooky actions at a distance", where we can create correlations between the results of measurements in  places far removed.
 Unfortunately (or fortunately?) these strange outcomes have been confirmed experimentally.

 * **Entanglement** - The notion that two parts of the system could be connected in this weird way where measuring one will affect the other is known as _quantum entanglement_.